Best Diet for Galah (Rose-Breasted Cockatoo) (2026 Guide)

 Galah (Rose-Breasted Cockatoo) Nutritional Profile

 Dietary planning for Galah (Rose-Breasted Cockatoo) starts with understanding this species's 10-14 oz (280-400 grams) physique and friendly character.
 Over a 40-70 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger birds like Galah (Rose-Breasted Cockatoo) need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Galah (Rose-Breasted Cockatoo) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Galah (Rose-Breasted Cockatoo) to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Galah (Rose-Breasted Cockatoo)